Bingo (American version): History

+Cards

-The most common bingo cards are flat pieces of cardboard or disposable paper which contain 25 squares arranged in five vertical columns and five side to side rows.
+The most common bingo cards are flat pieces of cardboard or disposable paper that contain 25 squares arranged in five vertical columns and five side-to-side rows.
 Each space in the grid contains a number, except the middle square, which is designated a "free" space.

 A typical bingo game utilizes the numbers 1 through 75.
 The five columns of the card are labeled 'B', 'I', 'N', 'G', and 'O' from left to right.
 The center space is usually marked "free" or "free space", and is considered automatically filled.
 The range of printed numbers that can appear on the card is normally restricted by column, with the 'B' column only containing numbers between 1 and 15 inclusive, the 'I' column containing only 16 through 30, 'N' containing 31 through 45, 'G' containing 46 through 60, and 'O' containing 61 through 75.